Tag along for our FTC disclosure saga here. The following article was last updated on Dec 5, 2025 ...

 Just jam 'em in and go ride, right?
 Well, no. It actually takes a bit of time and practice to get good at inserting and wearing a pair and for your ears and brain to get accustomed to them.

 It also takes time to get used to wearing motorcycle earplugs.
-Even if you're used to them, changing brands or types might feel weird for a little while so start with small doses on short rides.
+Even if you're used to them, changing brands or types might feel weird for a little while so take small doses on short rides to start.

 Of course, if you're feeling any pain or distracting discomfort or they're just not sealing, pull over and reset, change the position slightly or try a different pair.
 Sometimes you just need to start over with a fresh pair.